- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

 How do children react to the thought of a parent’s death?

-Sometimes children will withdraw and isolate themselves from others in the family or their friends.
-They may refuse to listen to an explanation of what’s going on or pretend that nothing is wrong.
-Children may regress, meaning that they do things the way they did when they were younger.
-For example, they may have trouble leaving the parent to go to school, have temper tantrums, or change toileting habits that had been under control.
-These changes in behavior can be very upsetting for a parent.
-And these things happen when parents have less time and energy than usual to deal with them.
+- changes in behavior can be very upsetting for a parent and they often happen when parents have less time and energy than usual to deal with them.
 Kids often “act out” because they aren’t yet able to recognize and name their emotions.
 They don’t have the words to “talk out” their distress.

 Is it all right if I talk about being angry?